Minimum social standards for the whole range

-Over the last ten years, we have worked hard with various partners to achieve minimum social standards in fruit and vegetable cultivation and at large production facilities in developing countries and emerging markets.
+In recent years, working with various partners we have stepped up our commitment to minimum social standards in fruit and vegetable cultivation and at big production companies in developing and emerging countries.

 GRASP guarantees good social practice

 In 2005, with GlobalG.A.P., the world's largest standards organization in the agricultural sector, and the Deutsche Gesellschaft für internationale Zusammenarbeit (GIZ), we initiated the GRASP project (GlobalG.A.P.
 Risk Assessment on Social Practice).
 Our common goal was to firmly establish social criteria in agricultural practices in so-called risk countries.
 GRASP dictates 11 clear control points.
 These are four examples of this:

 - Adherence to working week of no more than 60 hours – including during harvest